Corporate Social Responsibility

 Investors in People

 We were awarded Investors in People (IiP) status in 1998 and have continually maintained the standard since then, moving through Gold to the new Platinum standard.
 We do not like to rest on our laurels.
-The spirit of continuous improvement burns brightly in Cullen Scholefield!
+The spirit of continuous improvement burns brightly at Cullen Scholefield!